python/typeshed/CONTRIBUTING.md

 please refer to this [documentation](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).

+Some tests require extra setup steps to install the required dependencies.

 ### Linux/Mac OS

-On Linux and Mac OS, you will be able to run the full test suite on Python 3.8, 3.9 or 3.10.
+On Linux and Mac OS, you will be able to run the full test suite on Python 3.9 or 3.10.
 To install the necessary requirements, run the following commands from a terminal window: